“Your artistic evolution is best served by steady, judicious practice.”

 1. Practice Regularly

 Intelligent, daily practice permits our creativity to unfold.
 Ideally, we’d practice similar amounts and at comparable times each day.
-If you’d like to be more productive in your practice, try the free practice logs at MusiciansWay.com.
+If you’d like to be more productive in your practice, try the free practice logs and other aides available for download at MusiciansWay.com.

 2. Arrange Multiple, Shorter Stints